srenault/sebastien-renault/posts/typescript.markdown

 ## The End
 I see in Typescript a real alternative to create front-end application.
-The fact that it is a superset of Javascript (and close to ECMAScript 6) make it very attractive.
+The fact that it is a superset of Javascript make it very attractive.
 In my opinion, It has more chance to be adopted by front-end developpers than any others languages that compiles to Javascript.
 Good luck !